davewsmith/app-engine-starter/README.md

 ## Deploying

-`gcloud init` will let you log in and specify a default app id (project). `make deploy` then deploys to that app id.
+`gcloud init` will let you log in and specify a default app id (project).
+Thereafter, `make deploy` deploys to that app id.

 By default, each deploy gets a new version.
 To control the version, add `--version` to the `gcloud` command in `Makefile`.